onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 Contracts (hidden, use --include contracts)
 ```

-## Before permissionless: Submit for review

-Prior to the permissionless rollout, deploying to Mainnet requires manual review.
-To make your deployment as fast and as smooth as possible please use the steps in the guide to prepare your project.

-### Prerequisites

-Before considering your application for deployment to Mainnet, it has to have been live on Testnet handling real world traffic for a fixed period of time as suggested here: [Testnet Testing Guidelines](/dapp-development/testnet-testing).

-Your project's smart contracts should include test coverage and follow any additional guidelines set out here: [Smart Contract Testing Guidelines](/dapp-development/contract-testing).

-Your reviewers will be using the following criterion when assessing your project: [Flow Project Technical Analysis](/dapp-development/contract-testing) Keeping these points in mind while developing your project will help speed up the review and deployment process.

-### Smart Contract Review

-To ensure that Flow Mainnet works well for everyone in the early days, all smart contracts being deployed will be reviewed.
-The aim of the review process is to attempt to discover any issues that may affect your users or the operation of the network before your application is live.

-**To submit your contract for review, use this: [Contract Review Submission Form](https://flowsolutionseng.zendesk.com/hc/en-us/requests/new?ticket_form_id=360001936012&tc_360045236671=b5ba92954c2f2692b56099fe653ac92d35c1e6e6)**

-Once your contract has been submitted for review a member of the reviewing team will contact you and discuss how long the review might take.
-The timeliness of the review process will be different for every project, though the minimum timeline is usually 2-3 weeks.

-### Deployment Process

-When your application is approved for deployment, you'll need to share some important information:

-- Provide a git tag pointing to the source code of the smart contracts you would like to deploy, so the team can perform a checkout of the correct version.
-- Provide all the required public keys for all necessary Mainnet accounts.
-- For projects requiring multiple contracts, you'll need to provide a deployment script and/or instructions explaining how to perform your multi-contract deployment correctly.

-Once this information has been provided, the project will be deployed and you will be notified!

-### Re-reployment process

-Iterating (re-deploying) on Mainnet will be a manual process.
-Once your application is live, and you'd like to make updates or add features, you'll need to re-submit your updated smart contracts for review using the submission form, or by reaching out to your Flow point-of-contact directly.

-Depending on the scope of the changes you're making, the team may be able to re-deploy them quickly, as long as all the required tests are in place.
-However, it may be the case that you'll need to test your updates on Testnet again.
-Decisions about re-deployment and re-testing as well as timelines for each will be made by the reviewing team on a case-by-case basis.

 ## NFT Discoverabilty

 You should follow the [steps listed in the Alchemy repository](https://github.com/alchemyplatform/alchemy-flow-contracts#adding-a-new-contract) to get your NFT discovered through the Alchemy API.
 Make sure you added files needed to support your NFT on mainnet specifically.